-The Fund by utilizing a holistic risk management strategy will endeavor to manage risks associated with investing in equity and debt instruments.
+The Fund by utilizing a holistic risk management strategy will endeavor to manage risks associated with investing in debt, and equity instruments.
 The risk control process involves identifying & measuring the risk process involves identifying & measuring the risk through various risk measurement tools.

-Risks & Description Risk Mitigants/Management Strategy Market Risk : Value of holdings may fall as a result of market movements Investment approach supported by comprehensive research Currency Risk: Risk on account of exchange rate fluctuations Investment manager could use (there is no obligation) derivatives to hedge currency risk Country Risk: Risk on account of exposure to a single country Investments in various economies to reduce the risk through diversification Liquidity Risk : High impact costs Robust process for periodic monitoring of liquidity Concentration Risk: Risk on account of high exposure to a risk class Investment across industries/sectors Legal/Tax/Regulatory Risk: Risk on account of changes in regulations This risk is dependent upon a future event and will be clearly communicated to the investor.
+Risks & Description Risk Mitigants/Management Strategy Market Risk : Value of holdings may fall as a result of market movements Investment approach supported by comprehensive research Liquidity Risk: High impact costs Robust process for periodic monitoring of liquidity Concentration Risk: Risk on account of high exposure to a risk class Investment across industries/sectors Legal/Tax/Regulatory Risk : Risk on account of changes in regulations This risk is dependent upon a future event and will be clearly communicated to the investor.
 Comprehensive documentation including disclosures and disclaimers.
 Event Risk: Price risk as a result of company or sector specific event Usage of derivatives to hedge portfolios if required, in case of predictable events.
 Valuation Risk: Risk on account of incorrect valuation Valuation as per guidelines of Pricing and Valuation policy.
-Usage of third party valuation agent Interest Rate Risk : Value of holdings may fall as a result of movements in interest rate Determination of duration bands based on extensive macro-economic analysis.
+Usage of third party valuation agent Interest Rate Risk: Value of holdings may fall as a result of movements in interest rate Determination of duration bands based on extensive macro-economic analysis.
 Credit Risk: inability of the issuer to make timely principal and interest payments on the security Internal Credit assessment to determine the repayment capabilities of the issuer with a reduced reliance on external ratings